Aldehyde dehydrogenase

 Aldehyde dehydrogenases are a group of enzymes that catalyse the oxidation of aldehydes.
 They convert aldehydes (R-C(=O)) to carboxylic acids (R-C(=O)).
 The oxygen comes from a water molecule.
 To date, nineteen ALDH genes have been identified within the human genome.
 These genes participate in a wide variety of biological processes including the detoxification of exogenously and endogenously generated aldehydes.

 Function

 Aldehyde dehydrogenase is a polymorphic enzyme responsible for the oxidation of aldehydes to carboxylic acids.
+The location of the enzyme and primary type of aldehyde acted on depend on the specific gene/protein.
+For example, members of the ALDH1A subfamily rest in the cytosol and preferentially act on retinaldehyde, while ALDH2 exists in the mitochondria and preferentially acts on acetaldehyde (with no activity towards retinaldehyde).
+However, each ALDH enzyme can often act on multiple substrates, with for example ALDH1A1, ALDH2, ALDH3A1, and ALDH4A1 being able to also function as esterases.

-There are three different classes of these enzymes in mammals: class 1 (low K_{m}, cytosolic), class 2 (low K_{m}, mitochondrial), and class 3 (high K_{m}, such as those expressed in tumors, stomach, and cornea).
-In all three classes, constitutive and inducible forms exist.
-ALDH1 and ALDH2 are the most important enzymes for aldehyde oxidation, and both are tetrameric enzymes composed of 54 kDa subunits.
-These enzymes are found in many tissues of the body but are at the highest concentration in the liver.
+Older classifications broke the family into three different mammalian classes: class 1 (low acetaldehyde affinity, cytosolic), class 2 (low acetaldehyde affinity, mitochondrial), and class 3 (high acetaldehyde affinity, such as those expressed in tumors, stomach, and cornea).
+However, more recent groupings (reflected in the gene symbols) are based on sequence similarity and phylogeny in addition to structural features.